BrobstonCreations/yet-another-smart-vent/docs/ELECTRONICS_ASSEMBLY.md

 3. Press the D1 Mini on to the pins in the breadboard.
 4. Solder the pins to the D1 Mini.
 5. Once these pins are soldered, I would recommend removing the D1 Mini from the breadboard and clip it into a [third hand](https://en.wikipedia.org/wiki/Helping_hand_(tool)).
-6. If you are planning to use [deep sleep functionality](https://esphome.io/components/deep_sleep.html) to save power, which is intended for battery use, you will need to cut a short length of wire, strip a small amount of insulation off each end, and from the bottom side of the board, solder **RST** to **D0**.
+6. **OPTIONAL:** If you are planning to use [deep sleep functionality](https://esphome.io/components/deep_sleep.html) to save power, which is intended for battery use, you will need to cut a short length of wire, strip a small amount of insulation off each end, and from the bottom side of the board, solder **RST** to **D0**.
 7. Now you should be able to press the DC Power Shield onto the pins you soldered to the D1 Mini.
 Be sure to insert the [spacer](https://www.printables.com/model/259295-esp-shield-solder-spacer) before soldering.
 8. Solder the pins to the DC Power Shield.
 9. Remove the spacer.